 Want to volunteer?

-We are now recruiting for new volunteers.
+We are not currently recruiting.
 In this section you will find out about what volunteer roles are available in our office and, when recruitment is open, information about how to apply.

 About the ICV role

 The Office of the Sussex PCC manages up to 70 dedicated volunteers who undertake vital duties for its Independent Custody Visiting (ICV) scheme.
 Representatives from the community are recruited and appointed on a geographical basis to visit the six police custody centres in Sussex (Brighton, Chichester, Crawley, Eastbourne, Hastings and Worthing).
 Unannounced visits are made by pairs of visitors at varying times of the day and night to ensure a consistent pattern of visits.
 After every visit, the pair of visitors complete a written report form about their findings, which is then passed onto the ICV Scheme Manager at the Office of the Sussex PCC.

 Recruitment is currently closed.

 If you would like to apply please download a printable copy of the application form here and return as directed.

 Alternatively, please complete the form below and click 'submit' to apply digitally.

 To apply for a role as ICV you'll first need to complete an application form.
 You will then be invited for an interview by the Office of the Sussex PCC.

 On receipt of references and completion of the vetting process successful applicants are then appointed to a panel of people available to visit the custody centre in their area.
 Full training is given to all the volunteers when they begin their role and to enhance their role throughout the year further training is given on a variety of issues such as mental health, children in custody.
 Volunteers are also given regular updates on the work of the PCC and their Office and findings from reports and inspections that all help them carry out their role.

 The work carried out by Independent Custody Visitors is entirely voluntary, but travelling expenses are payable.